How to Create a Google Cloud Server with Ubuntu Linux

 Doing this will create a new virtual machine in Google Cloud infrastructure that we can use to host our content.

-This may take a few minutes for Compute Engine to prepare a VM instance.
-When ready, you should see a page to see VM setup details.
+Compute Engine may take a few minutes to prepare a VM instance.
+When ready, you should see a page with the VM setup details.

 Choose to Create a new VM from scratch on the VM creating page.